monsterkrampe/crystal/exercises/concept/castle-dinner/.docs/instructions.md

 ## 3. Replace the drink

-Your majesty wouldn't want to make their guests worried about poison.
+Your majesty wouldn't want to make their guests worried about poison in their food.
-So if the drink is poisoned, it should be replaced with a new drink, specifically **Apple juice**.
+Thereby if the drink is poisoned, it should be replaced with a new drink, specifically **Apple juice**.

-Implement the `replace_drink` method, which takes `drink` which holds the name of the drink as a string.
+Implement the `replace_drink` method, which takes the argument `drink` which holds the name of the drink as a `String`.
 The method should return the drink if it is not poisoned, otherwise it should return `"Apple juice"`.

 ```crystal